ramp-eu/Central_Sensing_and_Perception/doc/docs/index.md

 ## Mapping - the Central SP

 * Uses a map from CAD or as result of SLAM for localization
-* Creates a topology for Task Planner from the map
+* Creates a topology for Task Planner from the map and annotations file
 * Merges local map updates from the Local SP into a global map (gridmap) and updates the topology

 ## <a name="topologyupdates">Illustration of localization, topology and map updates</a>